 Who can say how things might have gone if those people could have tasted that chili?

 First, I mixed onion, garlic and hamburger together with sriracha chili sauce and pepper.
 Fried that all together until properly cooked.
 Then into the pot it went with sweet corn, green and red pepper, two kinds of beans, chili powder and cayenne pepper.

 Then I played Rome Total War II until 1 a.m.

-Consolidating Roman power on the Italian peninsula was no easy task on very hard-mode.
+Consolidating Roman power on the Italian peninsula was no easy task.
 On the island of Sicily, the Greeks and mighty Carthage were vying for control, but the immediate danger was in the northern provinces where the stubborn Etruscans held settlements to the north of Rome and west of the Apennine mountains.

 It was against this host that general Julius Libo led my legions to battle outside the small settlement of Velrathi, where he routed the Etruscan force garrisoned there.
 It was the first of many victories, and by morning the Roman standard was planted from the slopes of Mt.
-Etna, all the way up the lowlands of the Alps, beyond which lie future conquests.
+Etna, all the way up to the southern lowlands of the Alps--beyond which lie future conquests.

 Anyway congrats to Alex Theriault at Radio Classic Rock 97.9!